our mission

 25-02-25

-Already in 2010, WMI proposed Planck spectroscopy as an efficient tool for the in-situ estimation of signal losses in the cryogenic setup used for quantum state tomography of weak microwave signals (cf. Mariantoni et al., PRL 105, 133601 (2010)).
-Now, WMI researchers have proposed an improved version of this powerful method, allowing them to resolve changes in microwave losses as small as 0.1 dB.
+Already in 2010, WMI proposed Planck spectroscopy as an efficient tool for the calibration of cryogenic microwave setups (cf. Mariantoni et al., PRL 105, 133601 (2010)).
+Now, WMI researchers propose an improved version of Planck spectroscopy, allowing for the in-situ estimation of signal losses in the cryogenic setup used for quantum state tomography of weak microwave signals.
+With this improved technique they can resolve changes in microwave losses as small as 0.1 dB.
 Among others, this allows for the more precise characterization of quantum limited amplifiers.

 11-02-25